NeilWJames/email-notice-wp-document-revisions/docs/filters.md

 In /includes/class-wpdr-email-notice.php

-Filter to force attach a document for external users.
+Filter to force attach a document for External users.

 Special case for private sites since non-users will not be able to read public documents and sending just a link would be useless.